xarmar/conference-track-management/ThoughtProcess.md

 **Late Night**

 Just finished creating the calculateTalkStartTime method and tested it against some Jest tests and it's working.
-I'm pretty sure it will works against the networking event contraint.
-In a couple of days I expect to have this tested in a integration test.
+I'm pretty sure it will work against the networking event contraint.
+In a couple of days I expect to have this tested in an integration test.

-Project seems to be going well, Jest helps a lot.
+The project seems to be going well, Jest helps a lot.
 I wouldn't have progressed this fast without it.
 I'm happy I learned TDD a few months ago.
 My goal is to finish this backend logic in within 3 days, I think I'm on my way to do it.
 Then I will build the front-end which will be a simple App, not super fancy.

 ## **16/09/2021 - Day 4**